artefactory/one-click-mlflow/README.md

 **Run `make one-click-mlflow` and follow the prompts.**

+### What it does
+- Enables the necessary services
+- Builds and pushes the MLFlow docker image
+- Creates a private IP CloudSQL (MySQL) database for the tracking server
+- Creates an AppEngine Flex service for the web UI, secured by IAP
+- Manages all the network magic
+- Creates the `mlflow-log-pusher` service account

 ### Other available make commands
 - `make deploy`: builds and pushes the application image and (re)deploys the infrastructure
 - `make docker`: builds and pushes the application image